pourya-shahverdi/pourya-shahverdi.github.io/content/authors/admin/_index.md

       - Participated in Designing and Manufacturing a 3-DoF Parallel Manipulator (Tripteron)

   - position: Teaching Assistant
-    company_name: University of Tehran-College of Engineering / Electrical and Computer Engineering
+    company_name: University of Tehran, College of Engineering / Electrical and Computer Engineering
     company_url:
     company_logo: ''
     date_start: 2016-09-20
     date_end: 2017-01-20
     summary: |2-
       Course Lecturer: [Prof. Mostafa Ersali]

       Responsibilities include:
       - Designed a Modular Educational Robot Platform Based on Raspberry Pi and Arduino Capable of Interfacing with Different Sensor and Actuator Modules
       - Taught Lab Experiments of the Course